A preliminary warning

 There's a common preconception that only Oxbridge grads have a shot at the Bar.

 There's a common preconception that only Oxbridge grads have a shot at the Bar, and while this is certainly not the case, these two elite establishments are undeniably happy hunting grounds for chambers.
-The Bar Standards Board tells us that of pupils who finished the BPTC between 2014 and 2017 35.6% went to Oxbridge for their undergrad and 38.9% went to another Russell Group university.
 This doesn't mean you don't have a shot if your degree comes from elsewhere (after all, one in four pupils do), but recognise that the lower your university is in the rankings, the more you'll need to make up for it by way of stellar grades, worthwhile extracurriculars and maybe a distinction on an LLM from a better uni.

 Anecdotally our research suggests that high-paying commercial and Chancery sets tend to recruit most from Oxbridge and unis like Durham and the redbricks, while family, common law and crime sets usually have pupils and juniors from a wider range of unis.